quinnanya/quinnanya.github.io/src/pages/cv.md

 - "The Data-Sitters Club", reviewed by Michelle Moravec. *Journal of American History*, Volume 111, Issue 2, September 2024, Pages 399–400, https://doi.org/10.1093/jahist/jaae174

 ## Talks and Presentations
+- Open Space Day of the Digital Academy at Bielefeld University.
+Interviewee about workflows.
+September 12, 2025.
 - DEF CON 33.
 "Takes All Kinds: Building Onramps for Emergency Web Archiving in Ukraine and Beyond".
 August 8, 2025.
 - Association of Jewish Libraries 2025 conference.
 "From Matzo Balls to Metrics", with Eitan Kensky.
 June 25, 2025.
 - ACH 2025. "#DHMakes @ ACH 2025: DH Craftivism as Resistance", with Amanda Wyatt Visconti, Jaj Karajgikar, Claudia Berger, and Lee Skallerup Bessette.
 June 13, 2025.